grafana/grafana/docs/sources/panels-visualizations/visualizations/alert-list/index.md

 ### Alerts linked to this dashboard

-Shows alerts only from the dashboard the alert list is in.
+Toggle the switch on to only show alerts from the dashboard the alert list is in.

 ## Filter